pschool-in/curriculum/content/social/social-living-4.md

 If we are sensitive, our capacity to help others increases.

 False:
-Braile is used by those who can not hear.
+Braille is used by those who can not hear.
 People who can not see use sign language.
 ```